akira-cn/core-wrappers/README.md

 **allow(times, fn)**

-Creates a version of the function that can only be called many time.
-Repeated calls to the modified function will have no effect, returning the value from the original call.
+Creates a version of the function that can only be called servaral times.
+Repeated calls exteeded by max times will have no effect, returning the value of undefined.
 Useful for initialization functions, instead of having to set a boolean flag and then check it later.

 Wrapper: